pdurbin/skipper/README.md

-# skipper
+# Skipper

-list open pull requests but skip the ones from your team
+List open pull requests and issues but skip the ones from your team.